 Help with rent and prevent evictions in Atlanta

-Atlanta has been awarded a $3.5 million grant from the federal government stimulus program to help pay for community-based projects that will offer residents rent assistance.
+Atlanta has been awarded grants from the federal government program to help pay for community-based projects that will offer residents rent assistance.
 There may also be funding to pay for security deposits or other housing costs.
 The grants are also targeted at preventing homelessness and evictions.